lin-umd/is2tool/.ipynb_checkpoints/tutorial-checkpoint.md

                         output directory or file path -r REGION, --region REGION
-                        path to vector (.shp, .gpkg, .kml etc.) or raster (.tif) file with region of interest to extract shots from OR iso3 country code (if not, query all land hexs in data) -atl08 ATL08 [ATL08 ...], --atl08 ATL08 [ATL08 ...]
+                        path to vector (.shp, .gpkg, .kml etc.) or raster (.tif) file with region of interest to extract shots from OR iso3 country code (if not, query all land hexs in data, do not query all!)
+  -atl08 ATL08 [ATL08 ...], --atl08 ATL08 [ATL08 ...]
                         ICESat_2 atl08 variables to export
   -a ANCI, --anci ANCI  quoted dictionary of ancillary variables to export - e.g. "{'glad_forest_loss':['loss','lossyear']}"